Choosing a College or University

 Select 20-35 institutions that appear to meet your needs.
 Write to the addresses given and request applications, general descriptive information, and a course catalog.
 Be sure to state your area of interest; request information

 While you wait for the answers to your requests for further information, check with an adviser about which admission tests you are likely to need and register for them.
-The Test of English as a Foreign Language (TOEFL) is generally required of all international students whose native language is not English.
-Most schools require the Scholastic Aptitude Test (SAT I) and three subject-oriented Achievement Tests (SAT II) of students applying to the undergraduate level.
-The Graduate Record Examination (GRE) General and GRE Subject are usually required from students applying to a graduate school, if they select majors other than Business.
+Test TOEFL® is generally required of all international students whose native language is not English.
+Most schools require the Scholastic Aptitude Test (SAT) and SAT Subject Tests of students applying to the undergraduate level.
+The Graduate Record Examination (GRE®) General and GRE® Subject are usually required from students applying to a graduate school if they select majors other than Business.
 For those applying to graduate Business school there is a specific test — Graduate Management Admission Test (GMAT).
 The combination of tests required for admission depends on the university’s admissions policy and may vary.

 YOUR THIRD LIST: Review the materials that